AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage.md

 ### [Single stream](#tab/single-stream)

-Tab content-2-1.
+To manage permissions for a single data stream, complete the following steps:

 1. From the left pane, select **Data Management** > **Sequential Data Store**.

-1. Select one or more streams.
+1. Select a stream.

 1. Select **More options** ![More options icon](../../../_icons/dots-vertical.svg) > **Manage Permissions**.